 PHP 5 vs PHP 7 and PHP 8

 Like other programming languages, there are different versions of PHP that you can use.
 PHP 5, 7.0, 7.1, 7.2, 7.3, and 7.4 are older versions of PHP that have reached their end of life.
-This means they will no longer receive active support, and have ceased receiving security support.
+This means they will no longer receive active support and have ceased (or will soon cease) receiving security support.

 You can even change PHP versions with a single click.
 All you need to do is log into your MyKinsta dashboard and select the relevant WordPress website.